Operating System Services: A Complete Guide

 1. What are operating system services?

-Operating system services basically represent functions provided by an OS to manage hardware resources, facilitate inter-process communication, and provide protection.
-They can be the basic services for process (which includes scheduling), I/O device management, file management, and memory management.
+Operating system services represent functions provided by an OS to manage hardware resources, facilitate inter-process communication, and provide protection.
+They include basic services for process scheduling, I/O device management, file management, and memory management.

 2. Why are services important in an operating system?